 A beautifully-dressed older woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my Heart-Smart Women presentation.
 She stands and asks aloud:

-“My doctor told me I have a heart rhythm problem.
+“Carolyn, my doctor told me I have a heart rhythm problem.
 What does that mean?”

 What she wants is for me to explain to her what her doctor has not.
 But what I want to do is to grab her by her beautifully-clad shoulders and shake her, very hard.
-How is it possible, I wonder, that such an articulate, well-trotted-out woman doesn’t know what her own diagnosis means, and, worse, hasn’t gone back to her doctor to find out.
-How can she be capable of making decisions about her expensive wardrobe, hairstyle and fake nails, yet somehow still be incapable of staying on top of the most important thing she owns: her heart health?
+How is it possible, I wonder, that such an articulate, well-trotted-out woman doesn’t know what her own diagnosis means, and, worse, hasn’t gone back to her doctor to find out?
+How can she be capable of making decisions about her expensive wardrobe, hairstyle and nails, yet somehow still be incapable of staying on top of the most important thing she owns: her heart health?

 When I ask the people in my audiences to raise their hands if they know their blood pressure numbers, it’s common to see at least half of the group who have absolutely no clue.
 And when I ask them if they know their cholesterol numbers, the awareness level is even worse.

 Dr. Henry Ting, who conducts research on informed consent, points to a Mayo Clinic study that found 80% of hospital patients signed consent forms they had not even read, and did not actually know the benefits or risks of the treatment they were having.

 Dr. Ting believes that the problem of patient understanding is common in many areas of medicine.

 “We [doctors] don’t do a good job of knowledge transfer in a way that patients and family members can understand.
 Graphs and charts are not going to work for many of our patients.”

 Dr. Richard Frankel, a Regenstrief Institute research scientist at the Indiana University School of Medicine, offers this observation on the classic doctor/patient miscommunication problem: